 An industrial design must be an original shape, pattern or ornamentation applied to a manufactured article.
 The shape of a table or the decoration on the handle of a spoon are examples of industrial design.

 The proprietor of a design may also apply for and obtain registration.
 The owner of the industrial design has exclusive rights to it for 10 years as long as the maintenance fee is paid.
 To be eligible for registration, a design must be original.
-For more information, visit the Canada Business.
+For more information, visit the Canadian Intellectual Property Office.